the8Proffesional/Django_Tuts/README.md

 ## Views with html templates

-in tha App folder add a folder with the name __templates__, in it add a hellow world html file (index.html):
+in tha App folder add a folder with the name __templates__, in it add a folder with the App name in it add the html file (index.html):

 ```html
 <!DOCTYPE html>